pj0616/GraphSum/README.md

 # GraphSum
+Multiple Graph Neural Networks Method  for Extractive Document Summarization

-HiGraph include the implement of GAT and GCN
+HiGraph includes the implement of GAT and GCN
-Higraph2 include the implement of GAE
+Higraph2 includes the implement of GAE

 ## Data